top of page

 Access

-If your coming by car, park at the end of the trail at Narada, then take the bus to Hirogawara, and then you'll get back out to your car.
+Park at the end of the trail at Narada, then take the bus to Hirogawara.
+When you finish hiking, you'll get out to the road about 30min from the parking lot.
 There is also a nice Onsen here, perfect to clean up and relax a bit.

-If your taking public transportation,you need to get to Kofu by train and take the bus to Hirogawara. (about 2h and 2000Y).
+Take the train to Kofu and then the bus to Hirogawara. (about 2h and 2000Y).

 Once finished, take the bus from Narada back to Hirogawara and from there to Kofu.